debojjalb/SampleCodes/README.md

 # SampleCodes

-This repo has sample codes for day-to-day use problems in transportation that uses state-of-the-art libraries and solves.
+This repo has sample codes for day-to-day use problems in transportation that uses state-of-the-art libraries.

+## TSP

-## ORTools to solve TSP
+### ORTools to solve TSP

 - Install using `pip install ortools`
 - Works with asymmeytric costs
 - Does not work with negative edge weights

-## LKH3 to solve TSP, Steiner TSP, TSPTW
+### LKH3 to solve TSP, Steiner TSP, TSPTW

 - Download LKH3 from here: http://webhotel4.ruc.dk/~keld/research/LKH-3/
 - Install on a Unix/Linux machine execute the following commands: